How to change your Windows Password

 You can also enable a status indicator that always shows:

 In the main Outlook window (i.e. the Home tab) right click in the bottom left corner where it shows the Item and Unread message count.
-Ensure Quote Information is ticked on the menu that pops up:
+Ensure Quota Information is ticked on the menu that pops up:

 image